-Roxana moved from Bucharest to Munich.
+Roxana moved from Bucharest to Munich and she shares with us all about the Munich Culture Clash.
 She tells us two short stories of her first experiences as an expat in Munich and the difficulties and differences she had to face in the first months.

 I was at the end of my first half of a year of living in Munich.
 I had bought myself a Smart, the perfect car for this city.
 So, one night, I went to a movie and watched a film that starred Tom Cruise.
 Then, I was on my way home, with loud music blazing from the car’s stereo and the ceiling left open for fresh air.
 It was the stars and moon above me!
 Just before I turned into my street, I saw the police in the mirror.

 I told myself: Hey, they don’t care about me, and I don’t care about them.
 But even so, better keep an eye on them.

 And suddenly, more lights appeared on the top of their cars and some words started to flow in red lights.
 From all that multitude of words, I understood just one: STOP!

 So, I stopped.
 Two officers came to me and started talking in a language alien to me.
 My mind could just register a few words: ‘Auf Wiedersehen’, ‘Guten Morgen’, and ‘Ich spreche kein Deutsch’.

 Not good and not enough, especially in an encounter with the police.
 I opened the door of my car.
 I still had a cigarette dangling between my lips.
 At that moment, their voices started to yell.
 So, we do this, ha?
 You pull your weapons, and I raise my hands.
 I saw that in the movie.